skycoin/cx-game/docs/game-design.md

 #### Power Consumers

 Many machines of the game are going to consume energy to work.
+These consumption values will be subtracted from the amount of power available on the respective **circuit id**.

 #### Batteries

+The batteries can be both a power supplier or consumer, depending on the overall status of the **circuit id** it's connected to.

+- If the **circuit is receiving more power than it needs**, the batteries will **consume power** to charge themselves.
+- If the **circuit is demanding more power than the generators are providing**, the batteries will also **supply power** to the circuit and uncharge themselves.

 #### Switches